 The major strategic partner in the project is the Boys and Girls Club of Central Iowa.
-Two times a week students from various clubs plant, grow, and learn in the garden.
+Once a week students from various clubs plant, grow, and learn in the garden.
 This fosters interaction between Drake students, the BGCCI, and the surrounding community by bringing different groups of students together in the garden.
 For example, Drake students usually volunteer to help teach the environmental curriculum to the BGCCI students, which not only increases environmental learning for all parties, but also fosters a sense of community.
-Sprout is located on the corner of 25th and Forest Ave, right across the street from the Knapp Center.
-There are open student and community hours from 1-4 pm on Saturdays.
-To reserve space in the garden please contact firstname.lastname@example.org.

 Sprout is always looking for ways to increase student and community involvement; if you are interested in volunteering or working with Sprout, bring a class or group to the garden for educational purposes, etc., please contact email@example.com or 2016-2017 student coordinator Megan Lindmark at firstname.lastname@example.org.